Skip to main content

 2. Install PyPI Packages

-To install a package from the SpaceMIT source, use the following command:
+To install a package from the SpacemiT source, use the following command:

 pip install --index-url https://git.spacemit.com/api/v4/projects/33/packages/pypi/simple <package_name>

-Replace <package_name> with the package you want to install.
+Replace <package_name> with the desired package.

 Please make sure you have completed the previous sections before proceeding.